 For more information on the Downsview Lands, please visit: https://downsviewlands.ca/

-Canada Lands Company and Northcrest Developments have come together to plan a large portion of the Downsview lands, a 520-acre sector including the airport, Sheppard and Chesswood districts and a portion of the Allen lands, representing one of the largest undeveloped sites in Toronto.
+The company is working with Northcrest Developments to plan a large portion of the Downsview lands, a 520-acre sector including the airport, Sheppard and Chesswood districts and a portion of the Allen lands, representing one of the largest redevelopment sites in Toronto.
 With the airport slated to close in 2023 and the subway extension complete, there’s an important opportunity to revisit the land use and development framework for the Downsview Lands.
-Northcrest Developments, a subsidiary of the Public Sector Pension Investment Board (PSP), and Canada Lands Company have agreed to work together to create a planning framework for the future of the site.
-The 291-acre Downsview Park will be the heart of the community.
+Northcrest Developments, a subsidiary of the Public Sector Pension Investment Board (PSP), and Canada Lands Company have agreed to work together to create a comprehensive planning framework for the future of the site.
+Downsview Park will be the heart of the community.